canonical/notebook-operators/image-definitions/README.md

 diff ./update/kubeflow kubeflow
 ```

-Analyze differences and act accordingly, i.e. change `Makefiles`, add, remove, or modify image definitions in this repository.
+Analyze differences and act accordingly, i.e. change `Makefiles` and/or `Dockerfile(s)`, add, remove, or modify image definitions in this repository.

+In many cases only difference in `Makefile(s)` and `Dockerfile(s)` should be considered.

+Whenever making changes to image definitions include meaninful commit message that explains why changes were made.